75,658

-asylum applications were made in the last 12 months (relating to 84,425 people)
+asylum applications were made in the last 12 months (relating to 97,107 people)

-There were 67,337 asylum applications (relating to 84,425 people) in the UK in the year ending December 2023, a 17% decrease from the previous 12 months.
+There were 75,658 asylum applications (relating to 97,107 people) in the UK in the year ending June 2024, an 8% decrease from the previous 12 months.

 In terms of the number of asylum applications per head of population, the UK ranks 20th highest in Europe.

-There were 29,437 people detected arriving by small boats in 2023.
-This was decrease on the number who arrived in 2022 (45,774).
+There were 31,493 people detected arriving by small boats between July 2023 and June 2024.
+This was a decrease of 29% compared to the previous year.

-602 small boats were detected arriving in the UK in 2023, compared with 1,110 between January and September 2022.
+616 small boats were detected arriving in the UK that time, compared with 900 between the year before.

-In 2023, six in 10 (59%) of small boat arrivals were from just five nationalities: Afghan (19%), Iranian (12%), Turkish (10%), Eritrean (9%) and Iraqi (9%).
+In the year to June 2024, 57% of small boat arrivals were from just five nationalities: Afghan (18%), Iranian (13%), Vietnamese (10%), Turkish (10%) and Syrian (9%).

-Since 2021, 90% of those who crossed the channel claimed asylum in the UK, but only 25% of people had received a decision.
-Of those who did receive a decision, 8,969 (63%) were grants of protection.
+Since July 2020, 93% of those who crossed the channel claimed asylum in the UK, but only 46% of people had received a decision.
+Of those who did receive a decision, 36,671 (71%) were grants of protection.

 At the start of 2021, the Home Office introduced a new process for determining whether an asylum claim should be “inadmissible” to the UK’s asylum system.
 If someone’s application is deemed to be inadmissible this means the Home Office will not consider the claim.
+Instead, under the current process, the applicant will be removed either to a country they passed through on their way to the UK or another “safe third country”.

-As part of the process, the Home Office issues ‘notices of intent’ telling the applicant it is making enquiries of other countries through which the person seeking asylum has travelled.
+As part of the process, the Home Office issues “notices of intent” telling the applicant it is making enquiries of other countries through which the person seeking asylum has travelled.

 From 1 January 2021 to 31 December 2023, 77,304 cases have been identified as potentially inadmissible and 34,113 people have been issued with notices of intent.

 Not everybody issued with a notice of intent will have been served with a decision yet, but only 84 people were subsequently served with inadmissibility decisions.

-Of these, 25 people (0.07% of those issued with a notice of intent) have been returned to a third country.
+Of these, 25 people—less than 0.01% of those issued with a notice of intent—have been returned to a third country.
 The 25 returns were made to Belgium, Bulgaria, Denmark, France, Germany, Ireland, Italy, Slovenia, Spain, Sweden and Switzerland.

 47,993 people whose claims was initially identified as being potentially inadmissible have subsequently had their case admitted into the UK asylum process for substantive consideration of their asylum claim.

-67% of initial decisions made in the year to December 2023 have been grants of protection, meaning they have been awarded refugee status or humanitarian protection.
+57% of initial decisions made in the year to June 2024 have been grants of protection, meaning they have been awarded refugee status or humanitarian protection.

-A total of 49,862 people were granted protection in the year ending December 2023 as a result of an asylum claim, a 247% increase from the previous year when 14,370 people were granted.
+A total of 66,454 people were granted protection in the year ending June 2024 as a result of an asylum claim, a 217% increase from the previous year when 24,123 people were granted.

+The proportion of asylum appeals allowed in the year to March 2024 was 48% (almost unchanged from the previous year).
 The appeal success rate has been steadily increasing over the last decade (up from 29% in 2010).

 The quality of decision-making is often poor, with many refugees having to rely on the courts to award protection following an appeal of the Government’s initial decision.
-The appeals process can be complex and lengthy, with people seeking asylum having to wait months for their appeals to be heard.

 Thousands of people have to wait years for a final decision on their claim, meaning they are left in limbo and unable to plan for their futures.